 Many claims of victimisation arise as a result of a grievance being raised.
 An employer may be resentful about the fact that you raised a formal complaint which may result in you being subjected to victimisation.

 If you are being victimised for raising a grievance in relation to the way you are being treated at work, please contact Oakwood Solicitors Ltd to see if we can help.

 Collecting evidence is hugely beneficial to your claim.
 It is important to keep a chronology of events to work out your time limit for submitting your claim in the tribunal.
 Please read below for more information on time limits.

 It is not necessary to resign from your job to make a claim for discrimination.
 However, If you feel like you have no option but to resign, you may have a claim for Constructive Dismissal.

-For any advice about Workplace Discrimination, get in touch today for a free initial consultation.
+If you believe that you have been discriminated against because of a protected characteristic, why not get in touch today as we do not charge for initial enquiries.
 Choose one of the methods on the right-hand side of this page, or call us on 0113 200 9787 to find out how we can help you.
-A full breakdown of Fees and categories can be found here.

 If you have been subjected to workplace discrimination, you should not have to deal with this alone.
 Why not contact Oakwood Solicitors Ltd today to see if we can navigate you through this difficult time.

 We have a dedicated team of solicitors and paralegals who have many years’ experience between them in running cases of this nature.
 They are highly trained to deal with all aspects of Employment law.

 Generally, an employee must start ACAS Early Conciliation within three months less a day from the incident or decision that they wish to complain to their employer about, even if a grievance or grievance appeal process is still ongoing.